It all started with carrots.

 thanks! i assume you loved coffee from your name 🙂

 After claiming for years that I didn’t like coffee I finally had the “good stuff”.
 I was in a friend’s wedding and the favor was a linen bag with a tiny plastic sealed bag inside with the BEST coffee ever!
 I took it home ground it and used a friend’s coffee maker.
 So smooth and delicous with a touch of coconut milk and honey.
 Currently I just have a bag of organic Starbucks beans which aren’t my favorite but it works.
 I’ve been making lots of frappucinnos.
 Your capucinno sounds amazing!
-In fact it’s a reminder to me that I… Read more »
+In fact it’s a reminder to me that I was going to make more almond milk today…. 🙂

 yes, i’m looking forward to tasting the really high-quality stuff. and i can’t wait to make my own frappuccinos! any good recipes?